tompos2/rcno-reviews/README.txt

 This plugin adds a custom post type for book reviews to your site.
 You can publish book reviews as standalone posts or include them in your normal posts and pages.
 Organize your book reviews in any way you like.
 The plugin comes with some basic predefined taxonomies such as book author, genre, series, and publisher.
-As creating new book taxonomies is easy it’s up to you which and how many taxonomies you want.
+As creating new book taxonomies is easy it’s up to you, which and how many taxonomies you want.
 Use listings embedded in pages to make your book reviews accessible by title or taxonomy name.
 Or use one of the custom widgets to create tag clouds or top ten lists.

-Of course you can use all the WordPress goodies you know from posts on book reviews as well: images, videos and comments.
+Of course, you can use all the WordPress goodies you know from posts on book reviews as well: images, videos and comments.
-Despite it’s simplicity, it’s giving book reviewer, administrators, designers and developers all the freedom to adapt the plugin to their needs.
+Despite its simplicity, it’s giving book reviewer, administrators, designers and developers all the freedom to adapt the plugin to their needs.
 Features you don’t need can be deactivated and are hidden from the UI.
 You can even create your own book review template files to gain complete control the look and feel of book reviews.

-And, all of the above is SEO friendly by way of validated JSON-LD metadata for the 'Book' and 'Review' schema markup.
+And, all the above is SEO friendly by way of validated JSON-LD metadata for the 'Book' and 'Review' schema markup.

 = Features =